maxrossi/greenlet-scheduler/doc/source/pythonApi/channel.rst

 .. autofunction:: scheduler.channel.__next__

-    Performs a :py:func:`scheduler.channel.receive` until no more Tasklets remains blocked on Channel.
+    Performs a :py:func:`scheduler.channel.receive` until no more Tasklets remains blocked on Channel, at which point it will then block on receive until unblocked with a send.
+Close channel to receive a StopIteration at balance 0.

 Attributes
 ----------